microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 ### Data and Intelligence Metrics
 #### P0: Feature Key Performance Indictors
 * Syntax has increased developer/consumer satisfaction
-    * KPI: At least 80% of new apps released to Windows store after release of feature are using the new syntax,a nd 50% of developers express a positive reaction to this change.
+    * KPI: At least 80% of new apps released to Windows store after release of feature are using the new syntax, and 50% of developers express a positive reaction to this change.
     * Measurement: XAML Survey if available or survey through XAML discussions/other relevant channel.
     * Measurement: How many times Grid has been implemented using the new syntax in published Windows apps.